ijre/tes3mp-mmar-shared/README.md

 - >`/back`
 - - Teleports you back to your last position before using `/recall/`.
 - - Also has support for `/tp` and `/tpto`, the former setting the `/back` location for the player who was teleported.

+- >`/grave`
+- - Teleports you back to where you last died, also functions like `/back` in that typing it in twice will put you back where you started.

 - >`/refresh`
 - - Reloads your config.
 Useful for testing different colours.